ink-splatters/ahead-of-nixpkgs/README.md

 ### Temporary

-Should the lag of a a given `nixpkgs` package cease to exist, the corresponding receipt will be removed from this repo.
+Should the lag of a a given package cease to exist, the corresponding receipt will be removed from this repo.
 No more lags?
 The repo will be ditched alltogether (archived).

 ## Installation